weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 ### Supported models

+You can specify the model as a part of the schema as shown earlier.
+Model names differ between Vertex AI and MakerSuite.

+The only available model for Vertex AI is `chat-bison`.
-The `chat-bison-001` model is used by default.
+The only available model for MakerSuite is `chat-bison-001`.

 The model has the following properties:

 - Max input token: 8,192
 - Max output tokens: 1,024